 Once you get a big list of websites that are related to your website and you can guest post, the next part is to filter the websites.
-What I like to do, is to have a VA to go through the list and filter out any irrelevant websites such as competitors, government websites, really big organizations, weak websites and so on.
+What I like to do, is to have a VA to go through the list and filter out any irrelevant websites such as competitors, government websites, huge organizations, weak websites and so on.
 You will be able to know what you need to filter 1 or 2 weeks after you start experimenting with outreaching.
-I personally aim to have a list of at least 200 websites that are matching my requirements.
-The part that is very important here is that all websites need to be real and established.
+I aim to have a list of at least 200 websites that are matching my requirements.
+The part that is very important here is that all sites need to be real and established.
 We don’t want to spend time guest posting on PBNs or very new websites without any traffic.
 I am using AHREFS to get an estimation of the organic traffic that a website has.
-Off course you can use any tool that you would like to such as Alexa or similarweb.
+Of course, you can use any tool that you would like to such as Alexa or similar web.

 Outreaching to the Guest Post prospects